KoushalVaswani/Titanic-Survival/README.md

 # Titanic Survival Prediction 🚢

 This repository contains a comprehensive Machine Learning project that predicts passenger survival on the Titanic using the classic Titanic dataset from Seaborn.
-The project covers the entire data science pipeline: exploratory data cleaning, preprocessing, feature scaling, and comparing multiple classification models using both a standard Train-Test Split and 5-Fold Cross-Validation.
+The project covers the entire data science pipeline: exploratory data cleaning, preprocessing, feature scaling, automated hyperparameter tuning, and comparing multiple classification models using both a standard Train-Test Split and 5-Fold Cross-Validation.

 ---